Full Scholarship For Introduction Course

-Loyola SCPS offers a free Introduction to Degree Completion course that serves as an orientation for newly admitted adult students as they return to college to complete their degree.
+Loyola SCPS offers a full scholarship for the Introduction to Degree Completion course that serves as an orientation for newly admitted adult students as they return to college to complete their degree.
 This course, which counts for 3 credit hours, covers Loyola's online academic systems, techniques for effective academic writing, and getting the most out of resources available in SCPS.

 CPST 200 Introduction to Degree Completion (3 credits)